 I don’t masturbate, so I can’t produce a specimen:

 The most common solution to this problem is to use a specialized condom with intercourse.
 This condom is specially treated so that it does not kill the sperm.
-(Many condoms have spermicides included.)
-After ejaculation, achieved with intercourse, the condom is closed with a twisty, and placed in sterile cup.
+(Many condoms have spermicides included).
+After ejaculation, achieved with intercourse, the condom is closed with a twisty, and placed in a sterile cup.
 It is then brought to the lab.
 (See instructions above.)
 Some couples prefer to produce the specimen through intercourse at the laboratory.
 This is of course only possible if they have a private room with a lock!

 FINDING A SEMEN ANALYSIS LABORATORY

 Semen testing is a sophisticated and technical field.
 An improperly or incompletely performed semen analysis may miss significant problems.
 Unrecognized problems may unnecessarily delay a man’s treatment.
 Unlike many other lab tests, a semen analysis relies completely on the expertise of those performing it.
 Make sure the lab has sophisticated protocols and well-trained, specialized technicians.